-Postage for discount (Presorted or automation) price -First-Class Mail must be paid with affixed postage (604.1.0 for stamps, 604.3.0 for precanceled stamps, or 604.4.0 for metered postage) or permit imprint (604.5.0) as specified in 2.0, Postage Payment for Presorted and Automation Letters, and 2.0, Postage Payment for Presorted and Automation Letters.
+Postage for discount (Presorted or automation) price -First-Class Mail must be paid with affixed postage (604.1.0 for stamps, 604.3.0 for precanceled stamps, or 604.4.0 for metered postage) or permit imprint (604.5.0) as specified in 2.0, Postage Payment for Presorted Letters, and 3.0, Postage Payment for Automation Letters.
 A permit imprint may be used for mailings of nonidentical-weight pieces only if authorized by Business Mailer Support at USPS Headquarters.

-[8-1-11] Unless permitted by other standards or authorization by Business Mailer Support, when precanceled postage or meter stamps are used, only one payment method may be used in a mailing and each piece must bear postage under one of these conditions:
+Unless permitted by other standards or Business Mailer Support authorization, when precanceled postage or meter stamps are used, only one payment method may be used in a mailing and each piece must bear postage under one of these conditions:

 a.
 Each metered piece weighing more than 1 ounce must bear the correct additional postage to pay for the additional ounce(s).

 b.
-Each piece must bear a USPS precanceled stamp (or stamps precanceled with a mailer's precancel postmark), under 604.3.0; postage documentation under 3.0 is required.
-Additional postage must be paid at the time of mailing with an advance deposit account or with a meter stamp affixed to the postage statement.
+Each piece must bear a precanceled stamp or meter postage in the exact amount or at the lowest price applicable to pieces in the mailing job.
+If exact postage is not affixed, all additional postage must be paid at the time of mailing with an advance deposit account or with a meter stamp affixed to the required postage statement.

 Any mailing claiming a discount and all permit imprint mailings must be accompanied by a postage statement completed and signed by the mailer (in duplicate if the mailer wants a receipted copy).
 A change made to any postage statement requires the mailer (agent) to correct the postage statement accordingly and document the correction.

-[8-1-11] Generally, documentation is required from a mailer when a mailing is presented to the USPS.
+Generally, documentation is required from a mailer when a mailing is presented to the USPS.
 Supporting documentation of postage is required unless the correct price is affixed to each piece or each piece is of identical weight and the pieces are separated by price when presented for acceptance.
-Unless full postage is affixed, documentation presented with the postage statement must show the computation of the additional postage due for pieces not bearing full postage at the applicable price.
 Documentation describes the preparation, price levels, and content of the mailing; details the volume and postage data; and, by comparison with the actual mailing it describes, supports the claims contained on the postage statement accompanying the mailing and allows the USPS to verify its accuracy.
 Documentation must be submitted when specified for the price claimed or postage payment method used.